Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

 So we did we, you know, did the V stretching session and then it was fine.
 So it’s a good thing we both have a good sense of humor, we just laugh.
 We figured it out was great.

 That is amazing.
 That’s so funny.
 But you can see how it can be so scary for some people and how some partners are not so understanding and some partners, might not want to go down that path with their, partner who’s different or altered or changed.

-But you know, there’s other things in the relationship that are really important that work with us.
-And there’s been other relationships that have were like, there was never anything wrong with intimacy, but the other things, the fundamental things we’re lacking.
+But you know, there are other things in the relationship that are important that work with us.
+And there have been other relationships that have been like, there was never anything wrong with intimacy, but the other things, the fundamental things we’re lacking.

-So and there was a high emphasis on sex and intimacy.
-And you know, it wasn’t really that important.
+So there was a high emphasis on sex and intimacy.
+And you know, it wasn’t that important.
 Now that I see that I would rather have the other thing.